Mangrove communities can experience dieback from natural and human-related causes.

-Mangrove dieback can have many causes such as weather, insects and disease, nutrients, pollution, climate change and pollution—find out more below.
+Mangrove dieback can have many causes such as weather, insects and disease, nutrients, pollution, climate change, rapid siltation and changes to sea level and tides.

 Episodic climatic events such as heavy rainfall and prolonged flooding drown mangroves and cause extensive dieback.
 In 1974, the Brisbane River lost most of its mangrove community due to prolonged flooding from a severe rain depression after a cyclone.

 A severe hail storm in 1999 damaged a large area of mangroves in Moreton Bay.
-This area has still not fully recovered.
 Changes in rainfall patterns due to drought affect the relative extent of mangrove and saltmarsh communities.
-Rainfall patterns might also cause sinking of sediments due to reduction in groundwater levels, oxidation of acid sulfate soils which underlie most mangrove areas, and collapse of soil profile.
+Rainfall patterns might also cause sinking of sediments due to reduction in groundwater levels, oxidation of acid sulphate soils which underlie most mangrove areas, and collapse of soil profile.

 Insects and disease

-At the mouth of the Brisbane River, mangrove dieback was thought to be caused by excessive nutrients.
-The nutrients led to a build-up of algal bunds on mangrove roots which caused water to pond and led to drowning.
+Excess nutrients can led to a build-up of algal bunds on mangrove roots which cause water to pond and leads to drowning e.g. at the mouth of the Brisbane River.

 Mangroves can also be affected by pollutants causing stress as photosynthesis may be affected or genetic defects and a greater susceptibility to disease.
 Oil can kill mangroves, lenticels covered in oil can no longer draw in air and the plant can suffocate.